berkeley-cs164-2022/class-compiler-f22/README.md

-The in-class compiler status after the "What is a Compiler?" lecture.
+The in-class compiler status after the "Unary Operations" lecture.
 See lecture notes for much more detail.

 To run: